Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 At the recommendation of a friend, Russell Conwell, who founded Temple University, Hires decided to work on a carbonated drink, as it would be more popular with the masses.
 Hires eventually developed a drink that used a combination of berries, roots, and 25 different herbs and unveiled it at the 1876 Philadelphia Centennial convention.

 In 1893, the first Hires family bottled root beer was sold.
 Amazingly, Hires ended up being a marketing superstar.
-He was able to generate enough interest in his “temperance drink” that he sold 115,000 root beer bottles in the first year of business, soon becoming a multi-millionaire.
+He was able to generate enough interest in his “temperance drink” that he sold 115,000 bottles in the first year of business, soon becoming a multi-millionaire.
 For the late 1800s, that’s quite the power move.

 But here’s the funny part: Hires, a pharmacist, was using sassafras root as the main ingredient, claiming it was medicinal.
 In 1960, the Federal Drug Administration banned sassafras root, as it was found to contain a carcinogen.
-That’s why modern root beer doesn’t contain a speck of real sassafras root—only natural flavorings.
+That’s why modern beer doesn’t contain a speck of real sassafras root—only natural flavorings.

 Now, while Hires’ success story is intriguing, it doesn’t give us the whole picture.
 That lucky find of Hires’ in NJ did lead to great things, but where did the tisane recipe come from in the first place?